dbarella/kitkat/README.md

   '' (literal ' character)

-Furthermore, period (.) is treated as a special character, synonymous with space.
-To print a literal period, escape it with that leading single quote.
+Furthermore, comma (,) is treated as a special character, synonymous with space, and period (.) is treated as a no-op.
+To print a literal comma or period, escape it with that leading single quote.

 ---